 Instructional Television courses are convenient, flexible, and especially suitable for college students needing to supplement their on-campus program or to add classes for those times when campus attendance is not possible.
-Students can enroll by mail, the Internet, or FAX.
-Students view Tele-course lessons at home or at a learning center at one of the colleges, complete reading and study assignments, attend seminars and complete exams on weekends at a Los Angeles Community College near their home.
+Students enroll on the SIS, selecting ITV as the campus.
+Students view Telecourse lessons at home or at a learning center at one of the colleges, complete reading and study assignments, attend seminars and complete exams on weekends at a Los Angeles Community College near their home.
 All classes have video and Internet components.
 Telephone: (800) 917-9277.